-Italian ZTL fines are tickets that are automatically generated and sent to drivers who cross in to the designated Limited Traffic Zones (ZTL) in a city, and who are unauthorized to do so.
-Not every city has a ZTL, but Italian ZTL fines are no scam.
+Italian ZTL fines are tickets that are automatically generated and sent to drivers who cross into the designated Limited Traffic Zones (ZTL) in a city, and who are unauthorized to do so.
+Not every city has a ZTL area, but Italian ZTL fines are no scam.
 In 2008 in Florence – a city of 365,000 residents – almost 900,000 tickets were issued for traffic violations.
 Of those, more than half were given for driving unauthorized in an area of restricted access.

 How to interpret a ZTL Sign